This article will discuss IBM Video Streaming Ad operations on using DFP for mobile APP Ad integration.

 - Integrating Google IMA SDK into an app allows the use of VAST tags to connect to DFP.
 Using these standards make both ends replaceable and universal for expansion.

-- DFP can generate VAST tags to later integrate further video players, or tags to be used by 3rd parties to run UA ads (e.g. IBM Cloud Video Desktop player)
+- DFP can generate VAST tags to later integrate further video players, or tags to be used by 3rd parties to run UA ads (e.g. IBM Video Streaming Desktop player)

 - Using Google IMA can utilize any VAST tag which allows the apps to connect with any ad server directly, if DFP is to be bypassed or replaced.